simongregersen/thyultra/content.en/about.md

 + Nr.
 Vorupør to Agger (24 km) {{< itra 1 "https://itra.run/Races/RaceDetails/Cold.Hawaii.Ultra.25.km/2026/122009" >}}
 + Lyngby to Agger (12 km)

-along the old lifeboat road and the West Coast Trail on the northwest coast of Denmark.
+along the old lifeboat road and the West Coast Trail, along the northwest coast of Denmark.

-The event is a low-key trail running race without too much fuss.
+The event is a low-key trail running race without any fuss.
 Our priority is taking you onto the best trails in the area and giving you the most spectacular views.

 {{< hint info >}}